Terms and Conditions Must Die

 In theory, users have a choice.
 In reality, it is not reasonable for a user to read the T&Cs document; it feels more pragmatic to tick the box, fingers crossed.
 Indeed, users would struggle to wade through the legalese of most T&C documents.

-Legal or not, Dixon sums up the prevalent sentiment: T&C tick-boxes “suck”.
+Legal or not, T&C tick-boxes suck.

 The terms and conditions tick-box must die.